 The sandwiches on the list are so many that they naturally meet every possible taste and preference.
 Whether you are a vegan or vegetarian, you like smoked fish, or enjoy some chicken, you are bound to find great combinations with other tasty ingredients.
 I wanted one of the vegetarian sandwiches but instead of the cheese, I preferred to stay dairy-free, so I switched with roasted artichokes and my combination was just excellent.

 At La Sandwicheria, you can’t eat inside, it’s only a take-away, so even if there is a bit of a line, it will finish quickly.
 This is both a pro and a con because while you won’t need to wait, you will also need to find a place to have your sandwich, and in the very surroundings, there is none.
 But this makes perfect if you are on a speed sightseeing and don’t have time for a restaurant meal, you just grab your sandwich and have it on the go.
-Fast, delicious, and cheap, a pretty sweet combination for an eatery near Fontana di Trevi.
+Fast, delicious, and cheap, it’s a pretty sweet combination for an eatery near Fontana di Trevi and an easy on-the-go street food place in Rome.

 Colline Emiliane is a great restaurant some 500 meters from the Trevi Fountain.
 Its name doesn’t leave much room for interpretation, and if you sit here, expect the kitchen to dish out all types of delicacies typical from the northern Emilia Romagna region including their legendary fresh pasta such as lasagna, tortellini, and tagliatelle, as well as the cold cuts and cheeses they are so famous for.